abaas-madscience/home-k3s-gitops-flux/README.md

 Welcome to the **GitOps** repository for managing your Kubernetes cluster with **Flux**! 🎉

-This is a major work in progress and it changes over time.
+This repository is a living and breathing setup for my home network, evolving over time.
+Take what you can and enjoy the journey! 🌟

-For now take what you can out of it. it is my living and breathing home network :-)

 ---